Managing sickness in school children

 Increasingly, GPs receive requests to provide medical certificates, letters or evidence to present to a school to verify a pupil’s absence from school due to illness or to excuse them from exams or other activities.

-GPs are not contractually obliged to undertake this work as it does not form part of the NHS General Medical Services (GMS) contract therefore an appropriate charge can be made under the GMS Statutory Instrument, Regulation 25a.
+GPs are not contractually obliged to undertake this work as it does not form part of the NHS General Medical Services (GMS) contract therefore an appropriate charge can be made.

 While practices are entitled make a charge, it should be noted that medical certificates, letters or evidence are rarely appropriate or necessary; a parent’s explanation of the absence is generally sufficient.